 Background: In 2004, California nurse leaders recognized the imminent need to increase the number and educational preparation of the state’s nursing workforce.
 The California Collaborative Model for Nursing Education (CCMNE), a key strategy to meet this goal, was introduced in 2008.

 Method: The CCMNE set a new statewide standard for ADN to BSN progression by defining seamless academic progression parameters.
-The Model’s five Core Components are dual enrollment, integrated curriculum, and shared faculty, BSN within one year of ADN conferral, and permanence and sustainability.
-Flexibility in operational zing Core Components accelerated development of effective approaches systematically shared across the state to support CCMNE development and implementation.
+The model’s five core components are dual enrollment, integrated curriculum, and shared faculty, BSN within one year of ADN conferral, and permanence and sustainability.
+Flexibility in operationalizing core components accelerated development of effective approaches systematically shared across the state to support CCMNE development and implementation.

-Results: Nearly seven percent of the current California ADN student population is dually enrolled in a BSN program through 19 University based CCMNE partnerships with 59 Community Colleges.
+Results: Nearly seven percent of the current California ADN student population is dually enrolled in a BSN program through 19 university-based CCMNE partnerships with 59 community colleges.

-Conclusion: The CCMNE provides ADN students early access to BSN education showing promise for increasing the percentage of baccalaureate educated nurses in the workforce.
+Conclusion: The CCMNE provides ADN students early access to BSN education, showing promise for increasing the percentage of baccalaureate educated nurses in the workforce.